 (10).
 Right-To-Work: Who came up with the phrase “right-to-work” ANYway?
 It’s total B.S. and doesn’t give you the right to do anything, unless you want to reject unions and earn less money than you would in a pro-union shop.
 In “right-to-work” states, non-union workers in union shops can decline paying union dues.
 Which sounds fair, but is not, because union shops pay better wages to their employees, and hence should receive from workers who receive these benefits “Right-to-work” is one of those phrases progressives need to ditch in favor of something that tells the truth.
 Instead, progressives should try: Anti-Union: It’s far more accurate, and — as unions increasingly gain favor — will make conservatives look bad.
 Because “right-to-work” really does mean: Right to choose amongst sucky wages and benefits packages.
 Several readers have also suggested: Right-To-Fire (without just cause), and Right-To-Work-For-Less.

 “The Environment?”
 Who cares about “the environment?”
-Another phrase progressives need to ditch, or at least use less often.

 (11).
 The Environment: When people talk about “the environment,” they often sound annoyingly self-righteous, like they’re talking down to people with iffy hygiene practices.
 Alas, you can’t count on people to make environmentally friendly choices — especially when people are struggling financially and these choices may cost more.
 So count “the environment” among the many phrases progressives need to ditch, or at least use less often.
 We need to use something that sounds less abstract.
 Instead, we progressives can try: Shared Resources.
 Or even just plain old Nature or Clean Air and Water.
 That makes way more sense.
 We may not care about some factory dumping crap into the ocean, but we dang-well care about our neighbors up the river not keeping up on their septic tank.